wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 If the HTTP PATCH request results in an ICE restart, the WHEP resource SHALL return a "200 OK" with an "application/trickle-ice-sdpfrag" body containing the new ICE username fragment and password.
 The response may optionally contain the new set of ICE candidates for the Media Server and the new entity-tag correspond to the new ICE session in an ETag response header field.

-If the ICE request cannot be satisfied by the WHEP Resource, the WHEP Resource MUST return an appropriate HTTP error code and MUST NOT terminate the session immediately.
-The WHEP Player MAY retry performing a new ICE restart or terminate the session by issuing an HTTP DELETE request instead.
-In either case, the session MUST be terminated if the ICE consent expires as a consequence of the failed ICE restart as per {{!RFC7675}} section 5.1.
+If the ICE request cannot be satisfied by the WHEP Resource, the WHEP resource SHALL return a "200 OK" with an "application/trickle-ice-sdpfrag" body containing the new ICE username fragment and password.
+Also, the "200 OK" response for a successful ICE restart MUST contain the new entity-tag corresponding to the new ICE session in an ETag response header field and MAY contain a new set of ICE candidates for the Media Server.

 ~~~~~
 PATCH /resource/id HTTP/1.1